How to defend against a disability pension decision in 2026

 JUDr.
 Ondřej Preuss, Ph.D.

-7 minutes of reading
+8 minutes of reading

-7 minutes of reading
+8 minutes of reading

 Do you have long-term health problems, have suffered a serious injury but have not been awarded a first degree disability pension?
 Or have you had your disability reduced contrary to the opinion of your district doctor?
 How can you defend yourself and what do you have to take into account as a disability pension claimant?
-If you have not been awarded an invalidity pension, you need to know how to defend yourself and how to appeal the medical opinion.

-Equally, you may be downgraded even though your health has not, in your opinion, improved – quite the opposite.
+Equally, you may be downgraded even though your health has not, in your opinion, improved – quite the contrary.
 It is at these times that it is important to know what your rights are and how you can defend yourself against such a decision.
 It’s not just about fighting the bureaucracy, but often about existential security, as disability pensions are a key source of income for many people.
 Although the road to getting your disability recognised may seem complicated, you are not alone.

 Are you solving a similar problem?